(888) 552-6760 SCHEDULE AN APPOINTMENT

 How to prepare for a lobectomy

-Learn as much as you can about the surgery, why it’s the recommended option, the expected results and possible complications.
+It's a good idea to learn as much as possible about the surgery, why it’s the recommended option, the expected results and possible complications.
 In addition:

-• Try to stop smoking at least three weeks before surgery, if you still smoke.
-This may help your lung heal and reduce the risk of pneumonia.
+• If the patient smokes, it's a good idea to try and stop smoking at least three weeks before surgery.
+This may help the lung heal and reduce the risk of pneumonia.

-• Arrange for someone to drive you home and stay with you during the first week after surgery.
+• Arrange for someone to drive home and stay with the patient during the first week after surgery.

 • Eat a healthy diet with plenty of protein before surgery.